mrismanaziz/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Did you hear about the runner who was criticized?
+He just took it in stride